 If you don't do anything else, do this!

 A clean, tidy bathroom always looks larger and more spacious than a cluttered, dirty one.

 Home buyers don’t want to see other people’s personal things; drippy wet towels, soggy soap, toothbrushes, and so on.

-Real Estate surveys have shown that personal items are a huge buyer turnoff.
+Real Estate surveys have shown that personal items are one of the biggest buyer turnoffs.
 Plus, it makes it hard for them to visualize themselves in your home.